m-nathani/markme/README.md

 # Mark Me
 React application that shows a map and markers on it.
 A user should be able to view, create, edit and delete this markers.
-All the changes should be immediately visible on the map.
 The second part is to actually build the backend API in Ruby for allowing these CRUD operations for markers.

 ## Setup
 ```bash